 1. Castelo de Monsanto — free Templar fortress with views to Spain

-From the ramparts at 763 meters (2,503 ft), the view is a straight-line sweep from the granite village below to the plains stretching all the way east to Spain.
+From the ramparts at 763 meters (2,503 ft), the view runs straight from the granite village below to the plains stretching east to Spain.
 The 12th-century Chapel of São Miguel still stands inside the walls — look for the sarcophagi in the surrounding necropolis, which most visitors walk straight past.

 On my last visit, I reached the castle before 9 a.m. on a Tuesday and had the entire ruin to myself for nearly an hour.
 A bus group arrived at 10:30 and every angle was blocked within minutes.
 Time accordingly.